 Note: The requirements for a history major are officially spelled out in the Undergraduate Catalog.
 The following tables only present notes taken from that more precise document.
 See Gainful Employment data.

-- U.S. History 6 hours: Must include either 203 or 204 and 3 hours at 300 level chosen from His 300-306, 308-312
+- 6 hours of U.S. history, including either 203 or 204 and 3 hours of 300 level

-Teaching Certificate for Illinois
+Teaching License for Illinois

 To earn a teaching license in Illinois, students must have 36 total hours in History, including 8 hours in U.S. History and 8 hours in European or World History; further requirements for a teaching license are spelled out in the Undergraduate Catalog under the Department of Teacher Education (High School Education).